 Gifts may be used to meet the cost sharing commitment on a Sponsored Project if the purpose of the Gift allows it.

-Gifts are under the administration of the Office of University Advancement (“OUA”).
+Gifts are under the administration of the Division of University Advancement (“UA”).

 Indicators that the funds are a Gift:

 Solicitation: Donor is approached through a non-competitive proposal process.
-Typically solicitation is initiated by OUA, not a principal investigator.
+Typically solicitation is initiated by UA, not a principal investigator.

 General Characteristics: Donor usually does not specify how funds should be expended or administered.
 However, the Donor may restrict the gift for a specific purpose.

 Donor Expectations: Donor intends the Gift to be a charitable contribution to the University.
 There is no expectation of direct benefit in exchange of funds.
 Tax deduction, acknowledgment, donor memberships/benefits, and goodwill from association with the University are not direct benefits.
 Gift recognition and disposition should be done in accordance with Donor wishes.

 Timeline: There may be a general time period in that the funds are expected to be used, but the Gift is generally not contingent on firm start and end dates of the project.